nldlabs/nlddoc/docs/index.md

 Documentation tools are powerful but overkill for most projects.
 You don't need a CMS.
 You don't need a build pipeline.
 You just need your markdown to be readable.

-nlddoc wraps VitePress (which is excellent) and makes it instant.
+fastdocs wraps VitePress (which is excellent) and makes it instant.
 No `.vitepress` folder.
 No config unless you want one.
 Your docs folder stays clean.

 Think of it like `python -m http.server` for documentation.
 Quick, simple, gets out of your way.